 These formats work differently from each other.
 TTF and OTF will both work in a similar manner.
-The TTF is an older font type than the OTF however for Canvas Workspace this wont really be a noticable difference.
+The TTF is an older font type than the OTF however for Canvas Workspace this won’t really be a noticeable difference.

-Installation of a TTF or OTF single line font in exactly the same way as any other font.
-Information about using a single line font is lower down in the tutorial.
-This single line font type will draw over the lettering twice in exactly the same place.
-Depending how you set it up in Canvas Workspace you could stop the second draw line from executing.
+Installation of a TTF or OTF single-line font in exactly the same way as any other font.
+Information about using a single-line font is lower down in the tutorial.
+This single-line font type will draw over the lettering twice in exactly the same place.
+Depending on how you set it up in Canvas Workspace you could stop the second draw line from executing.

 One BIG thing to remember is to only install either TTF or OTF – NOT BOTH!
 Installing both may lead to conflict causing neither of them to work properly.

-Open Path Fonts cannot be added to Canvas Workspace like the TTF or OTF fonts.
-They do not install on your computer the same way either.
+Open Path Fonts cannot be added to Canvas Workspace like the TTF or OTF fonts as they do not install on your computer the same way TTF and OTF fonts do.
 Nor can an OPF font be used in typical word processing programs.

-***Do not buy this file format unless you have a software program that will accept them.
+***Do not buy OPF file format unless you have a software program that will accept them.

 This format will bring the lettering in singularly. eg one letter at a time, like it would for any other design file that you use in SVG format.
 This is fine for Canvas Workspace as long as you are aware that this is how they work.